cis3296s26/The-Vault-Keeper/README.md

 The **backend** (port `8000`) is the engine running behind the scenes.
 It handles actually storing, retrieving, and deleting your files.
 You never need to interact with it directly — the frontend talks to it automatically.

 That said, the backend also comes with a built-in **API explorer**, accessible at `http://localhost:8000/docs`.
-This is an interactive webpage (provided automatically by the backend framework) that lists every available operation the backend supports — things like uploading a file, listing files, or deleting one.
+This is an interactive webpage (provided automatically by the backend framework) that lists every available operation the backend supports: things like uploading a file, listing files, or deleting one.
 You can test these operations directly from the page without touching the frontend.
 It's mainly useful for debugging or curiosity, and most users will never need it.

 ---

 ## Accessing from Other Devices on Your Network

-Because both ports (`5173` and `8000`) are bound to all network interfaces by default, any device on the same local network can reach your Vault Keeper — no extra configuration needed.
+Because both ports (`5173` and `8000`) are bound to all network interfaces by default, any device on the same local network can reach your Vault Keeper.

 **1. Find the local IP address of the machine running Docker.**

 You need to do this on the machine that is actually running the app (i.e. where you ran `docker compose up`).
 Open a Command Prompt or terminal on that machine and run one of the following commands depending on your operating system:

 - **Windows:** Open Command Prompt (search `cmd` in the Windows search bar) and type `ipconfig`, then press Enter.
-Look for the line that says **IPv4 Address** under your active network adapter — it will look something like `192.168.1.50`.
+Look for the line that says **IPv4 Address** under your active network adapter, it will look something like `192.168.1.50`.
 - **macOS:** Open Terminal (search for it in Spotlight) and run `ifconfig`.
 Look for the `inet` line under `en0` (Wi-Fi) or `en1`.
 - **Linux:** Open a terminal and run `ip a`.
 Look for the `inet` line under your active network interface (often `eth0` or `wlan0`).